* U.S. Fed minutes due on Wednesday

 * Trade talks scheduled in Washington on Oct.
 10-11

-The White House confirmed U.S.-China trade negotiations are set to begin on Thursday in Washington, although news reports suggest Beijing may be looking to restrict the scope of any deal.
+The United States and China are set to meet for trade negotiations in Washington on Oct.
+10-11, although latest news reports suggest Beijing may be looking to restrict the scope of any deal.

 The Fed Open Market Committee’s minutes from its September meeting are due on Wednesday.